David Francis Barrow

-David Francis Barrow (Athens, Georgia, November 14, 1888 – February 4, 1970) was an American mathematician who introduced Barrow's inequality in 1937.
+David Francis Barrow (November 14, 1888 – February 4, 1970) was an American mathematician who introduced Barrow's inequality in 1937.

 Barrow's father, David Crenshaw Barrow Jr., was also a mathematician, and served as chancellor of the University of Georgia from 1906 to 1925.
-His son, David F. Barrow, did his undergraduate studies at the University of Georgia and then studied at Harvard University, where he earned his Ph.D. in 1913.
+His son, David F. Barrow, did his undergraduate studies at the University of Georgia and then studied at Harvard University, where he earned his PhD in 1913.
 After a year abroad, he taught for two years at the University of Texas, and then at the Sheffield Scientific School.
 After a brief stint in the U.S. armed services, he joined the faculty of his father's university in 1920.
 He became a full professor in 1923, and chaired the mathematics department in 1944–1945.